wegotoeleven/macOS-dotfiles/README.md

 ## Purpose

-This is my collection of dotfiles that I use to customise my terminal environment.
+This is my collection of dotfiles that I use to customise my macOS terminal environment.

 ## Includes: